bsundahl1/Flex1553/docs/FlexIO_1553RX.md

 physical layer and is generally done with custom peripheral IC's, or in recent years, with an FPGA.
 FlexIO gives us a new tool to use for custom or uncommon protocols.
-This might not be a military grade solution, but it is good enough to communicate with 1553 devices, at least for test purposes.
+This might not be a military grade solution, but it is good enough to provide basic communicate with 1553 devices, at least for test purposes.

+## Hardware restrictions

+There can only be one Flex1553RX or TX instantiation for each FlexIO module.
+In the case of the i.MXRT1062, there are three FlexIO modules, and you would typically implement one TX class and one or two RX classes.
+You can not have two instances pointing to the same FlexIO module.

 ## FlexIO Configuration Overview